Set Current Location

 This tiny Israeli restaurant serves some of the best falafel to be found in the city.
 Limited seating in the restaurant can be an issue, so when the weather is nice, take your food outside to the benches out front.
 The falafel platter is a favorite, and the sauces are sure to please.
 Wash it all down with some refreshing iced tea, fresh lemonade or a smoothie.

-Sao Mai is not a fancy looking restaurant but if you are looking for a good Vietnamese diner, then this is indeed one of the best options in town.
+Sao Mai is simplistic in terms of ambiance but if you are looking for a good Vietnamese meal, then this is indeed one of the best options in town.
 Savor their Goi Cuon, grilled lemongrass chicken, pho, bun and Banh Cuon.
-If you want to eat in the comfort of your home, you can ask them to deliver as well.
+Affordable, fulfilling and delicious, one can also bring in a drink from outside and savor it with their food.

 Nestled in the heart of the West Village, this casual American bar and restaurant is open till late (usually until 4a) and serves cheap, casual fare.
 The greasy but tasty burgers and fries are what makes this place popular.
 A friendly spot, Corner Bistro caters to a diverse crowd of downtown denizens as well as the college types who party on Bleecker Street.
 This is a cash only joint, but at these prices, you should have no problem paying the bill.